timoxley/adventure-map/Readme.md

 ```

 The exercise's script will load up the Readme, boilerplate and solution
-text for you, and provide a verify stub for you:
+text for you, and provide a verify stub.

 ### index.js
 ```js